refinedev/refine/documentation/docs/packages/cli/index.md

                 │ @refinedev/strapi          │ 3.18.0  │ 3.37.0 │ 3.37.0 │
                 └────────────────────────────────┴─────────┴────────┴────────┘
-                    To update `Refine` packages with the wanted version Run the following command npm run Refine update
+                    To update `Refine` packages with the wanted version Run the following command npm run refine update
 ```

 ### dev, start, build

-When you run `npm run Refine [dev | start | build]` It will detect the framework you are using and run the commands accordingly.
+When you run `npm run refine [dev | start | build]` It will detect the framework you are using and run the commands accordingly.

 Also you can pass environment variables, and all the options that are available in the framework.
-For example, you can run `npm run Refine dev --port 3001` to run the app on port `3001`.
+For example, you can run `npm run refine dev --port 3001` to run the app on port `3001`.

 <Tabs
 defaultValue="cra"